Steel's Programme: Evidential Framework, the Core and Ultimate-L: Probing Steel's Programme: The Core as Ultimate-

 \section{Probing Steel's Programme: The Core as Ultimate-$L$}

 Let's take stock.
-All the results illustrated in sections 3 and 4 show that, assuming a proper class of extendible cardinals, the core of $\mathsf{MV}$ exists, but is still a highly \textit{indeterminate} object.
+All the results illustrated in sections 3 and 4 show that, assuming a proper class of extendible cardinals, the core of the multiverse of $\mathsf{MV}$ exists, but is still a highly \textit{indeterminate} object.
 In particular, we have seen that the core may satisfy any of the strongest known forcing axioms, all of which imply that the continuum has size $\aleph_2$, and it may also satisfy CH, and, for that matter, any other $\Sigma_2$ set-forceable statement, with parameters (Theorem \ref{sigma2}).

 Two immediate considerations are in order.
-The first is that, based on the provable, under certain assumptions, existence of the core of $\mathsf{MV}$, the Universist may now feel legitimised to shift to the Core Universist view that $V$ \textit{is} the core, by settling on a theory, in $\mathcal{L}_{\in}$, which states this explicitly, that is, a theory which contains $V=\mathcal{C}$ as an axiom (henceforth, $\mathcal{C}$ will be our designated symbol for the core); in the next section we will examine this possibility in more detail.\footnote{See also a discussion of this in \cite{maddy-meadows2020}, p.
-42.} The second one is that, as a consequence of the persistent indeterminacy of the core also in the presence of LCs, even if the Core Universist decided to settle on $V=\mathcal{C}$ as the correct extension of $\mathsf{ZFC}$+LCs, she wouldn't still be able to fix the features of the core, and thus, the meaning, in $\mathcal{L}_{\in}$, of the undecidable statements.
+The first is that, based on the provable, under certain assumptions, existence of the core of the multiverse of $\mathsf{MV}$, the Universist may now be licensed to shift to the Core Universist view that $V$ \textit{is} the core, by settling on a theory, in $\mathcal{L}_{\in}$, which states this explicitly, that is, a theory which contains $V=\mathcal{C}$ as an axiom (henceforth, $\mathcal{C}$ will be our designated symbol for the core); in the next section we will examine this possibility in more detail.\footnote{See also a discussion of this in \cite{maddy-meadows2020}, p.
+146.} The second one is that, as a consequence of the persistent indeterminacy of the core also in the presence of LCs, even if the Core Universist decided to settle on $V=\mathcal{C}$ as the correct extension of $\mathsf{ZFC}$+LCs, she wouldn't still be able to fix the features of the core, and thus, the truth-value, in $\mathcal{L}_{\in}$, of the undecidable statements.

 So, it is time for Steel's Programme to kick in, and, in the next subsections, we will examine its execution and assess its prospects.